paaatcha/paaatcha.github.io/research.md

 ## List of publications
 This is my list of publications.
 It's organized in a chronological way.
 There is a download link for each paper.

+#### 2019
++ DE ANGELO G. GABRIEL ; PACHECO, ANDRÉ G. C. ;  KROHLING, RENATO A. Skin lesion segmentation using deep learning for images acquired from smartphones.
+On IEEE International Joint Conference in Neural Networks, 2018. *In press*.
+[Download](#).

 #### 2018
 + PACHECO, ANDRÉ G. C. ;  KROHLING, RENATO A. Aggregation of neural classifiers using Choquet integral with respect to a fuzzy measure.
 Neurocomputing.
 [Download](https://www.dropbox.com/s/mib0czng76nofuo/Manuscript.pdf?dl=0).